LuukvE/Luuk-Accounts/README.md

 // POST /auto-sign-in
 const autoSignIn = (cookie?: string) => null | User {
   // If no cookie return null
-  // Find user session based on its id in the cookie
+  // Find a non-expired session, if not found return null
-  // Validate the session based on the requests that came in (IP / Timeout)
+  // Validate the session by checking for a different ip
   // If the session is invalid return null
   // Return user profile, permissions and JWT token
 };